ayyash91/ELK_Project-/README.md

 ## Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+Assuming you have such a control node provisioned.
 SSH into the control node and follow the steps below:

-*  Copy the filebeat-config.yml file to /etc/ansible/files/filebeat-config.yml
+*  Copy the `filebeat-config.yml` file to `/etc/ansible/files/filebeat-config.yml`

 * Update the filebeat-config.yml to include host “10.1.0.4.9200” with username “elastic” and password “changeme” and setup.kibana host to “10.1.0.4:5601”